Certificate

 Admission Criteria.

-Applicants will normally have completed second-level education (equivalent to National University of Ireland Matriculation) but applicants 23 years of age or over on January 1st of the year of intended entry who do not fulfil the normal matriculation requirements may apply for matriculation on the basis of mature years.
+Applicants will normally have completed second-level education but applicants 23 years of age or over on January 1st of the year of intended entry who do not fulfil the normal matriculation requirements may apply for matriculation on the basis of mature years.

 Course Structure.

-To complete this course, students must normally complete assessment of the required number of taught modules.
-In order to complete this programme, the six taught modules must be completed within five years of registration unless special dispensation has been given, and students who do not complete the course within the time allowed will only be allowed to complete the course when the Academic Board has been satisfied that there were good reasons why the course was not completed in the time allowed.
+To complete this course, students must complete assessment of the required number of taught modules.
+In order to complete this course, the six taught modules must be completed within five years of registration unless special dispensation has been given, and students who do not complete the course within the time allowed will only be allowed to complete the course when the Director of Studies has been satisfied that there were good reasons why the course was not completed in the time allowed.

-The academic year for CIBI courses is measured in two semesters, each being a twelve-week period, the first running from September till December, and the second from January until April.
-Modules will be available during the semester periods only.
-Each module takes twelve weeks to complete (a semester) and it is possible to take more than one module per semester.
+The academic year for CIBI courses is measured in two semesters, the first running from September to December, and the second from January to April.
+Module content will be available during the semester periods only.
+Each module takes a semester to complete and it is possible to take more than one module per semester.
 Each module is made up of sixteen units and each unit is the equivalent of a 45-minutes lecture.
 Students will need to dedicate about twice this amount of time to private reading beyond the materials provided.
 The four questionnaires, and the individual feedback that students receive for each questionnaire, are regarded as being the equivalent of a further eight units.
 The modules are all self-contained learning experiences that can theoretically be followed in any order.
 The part-time nature of the course means that, within the overall constraints (five years for the course as a whole), students proceed at their own pace taking on each semester only as many modules as their circumstances permit.
 Normally, students will be expected to complete one or two modules each semester.

 Assessment.